 GeoEngineers performed slope stability to give NRCS the failure point of the containment dike parameters.
-The analysis was conducted using an elevation of 0 feet and a factor of safety of 1.3.
+The analysis was conducted using an bottom elevation of -2 feet and a factor of safety of 1.3.
 From the analysis GeoEngineers determined that, at a minimum, the earthen containment dikes should have a slope of 3H: 1V, and a 5 foot crown, and their containment dike typical section (Figure 3) suggest a maximum crown elevation of 5 feet.
+NRCS conducted more analysis see Section 6.5.
 To prevent losses of dredged material, CPRA recommends one foot of freeboard above the anticipated marsh fill elevation for design of containment dike; therefore, crown height will be determined once a fill elevation is selected.
-The lower limit of excavation for the borrow area for the containment dike was calculated to be at an elevation of -15 ft.
+The lower limit of excavation for the borrow area for the containment dike was calculated to be at an elevation of -15 ft., which will be filled during the dredging operation.